japrada/TestChallenge/TestChallenge Application.md

  ![Test execution stopped with negative points](screenshots/Test_execution_stopped_with_negative_points.png)

-## 12. Extending the time limit to answer a question
+## 12. Extending the time limit to answer a question.

 A user can extend the time limit for answering a question by first selecting the number of seconds to be added and then clicking the “Ampliar” button.
 Similarly to de "Pause" option, the requested extension applies to all users, so this option increases everyone's chances.

 ![Extending the time limit to answer a question](screenshots/Extending_the_time_limit_to_answer_a_question.png)

-## 13. Reviewing the results of the test
+## 13. Reviewing the results of the test.

 Once the test execution has been completed, users can review the results through the **“Ver respuestas”** option.
 After selecting this option the buttons **"Anterior"** and **"Siguiente"** are enabled to move forwards or backwards through the list of the questions of the test and review the results.